ManimCommunity/manim/docs/source/reporting_bugs.rst

    operating system, python version, and any stack traces that the code may have generated (if applicable).

 4. Please open an issue only after you have gathered this information.
-When submitting an issue, make sure to follow the template (this is the default the text you are shown when first opening the 'New Issue' page).
+When submitting an issue, make sure to follow the template (this is the default text you are shown when first opening the 'New Issue' page).
 A community member will (hopefully) respond and start a conversation to address the issue.